AstraySteve/GifTastic/README.md

 We will be using the GIPHY API to populate a dynamic web page with gifs of our choice.

-Features:
+**Features:**
-Fully mobile responsive design
+* Fully mobile responsive design

-Displays up to 10 gif per topic with their ratings
+* Displays up to 10 gif per topic with their ratings
+* Can request up to an additional 10 gifs with the *show more* button